-Sports Injuries are just not limited to athletes but can happen to any individual who is participating in competitions, fitness activities, training sessions and/or any sports.
+Sports Injuries are just not limited to athletes, but can happen to any individual who is participating in competitions, fitness activities, training sessions and/or any sports.

-- Fractures: Crack, break, or shattering of bone
+Fractures – crack, break, or shattering of bone

-- Strains: Stretch or tear of muscle or tendon
+Strains – stretch or tear of muscle or tendon

-- Sprains: Stretch or tear of a ligament
+Sprains – stretch or tear of a ligament

-- Lacerations: Cut that is deep enough to require stitches.
+Lacerations – cut that is deep enough to require stitches

-- Epiphysitis: Growth plate overloads injuries, such as Osgood-Schlatter disease.
+Epiphysitis – growth plate overloads injuries such as Osgood-Schlatter disease

-Often we tend to disregard chronic injuries, like ignoring the pain in wrist or hand, or the soreness in our knees.
+Often we tend to disregard chronic injuries for example ignoring the pain in your wrist or hand, or the soreness in our knees.
 It does not mean that the pain will go by it itself, if not treated.
 It can actually transform into a more serious injury over time.